berkeley-gif/coeqwal-website/packages/map/README.md

 ## 4. Using the Map in a Page

-In your Next.js page (e.g., `app/page.tsx`), you can either control the map’s view state locally or let it manage its own.
+In your Next.js page (e.g., `app/page.tsx`), you can either control the map's view state locally or let it manage its own.
 Below is a pair of examples:

 ### Uncontrolled Map (Ref-based)